ubinexus/sonic-utilities/doc/Command-Reference.md

 Options:
   -n, --namespace TEXT  Namespace name

-The namespace is optional and is not significant for for Single ASIC devices.
+The namespace is not significant for for Single ASIC devices.
 In Multi-ASIC platforms, namespace if specified will load the config for the namespace specific config file which is /etc/sonic/config_db<namespaceID>.json by default or from a file user inputs.